159 Fat Lip Falls and Richland Creek

 short rock wall

-After a sweeping curve to the northwest the trail gets much more interesting after entering an old road, from 30-50 feet from the edge of the bluffline the views of Richland Creek below open up dramatically.
+After a sweeping curve to the northwest the trail gets much more interesting after entering an old road, from 30-50 feet to the edge of the bluffline the views of Richland Creek below open up dramatically.
 With all the recent precipitation I cross a couple very tall wet weather falls, although here on the top I can’t actually see the falls.

 stonework reservoir?